THE INDUSTRY’S MOST VALUABLE CODING CERTIFICATION

 Purchase BCHH-C Certification Bundle

-For Coders already familiar with ICD-10: 8-week targeted certification course, BCHH-C exam, OASIS-D Field Guide.
+For Coders already familiar with ICD-10: 8-week certification preparation course, BCHH-C exam, OASIS-D1 Field Guide.

 Purchase the Total Coder Bundle

-For Coders new to ICD-10: 20 hour ICD-10 complete program, 8-week targeted certification course, BCHH-C exam, OASIS-D Field Guide.
+For Coders new to ICD-10: 20 hour ICD-10 complete program, 8-week certification preparation course, BCHH-C exam, OASIS-D1 Field Guide.

 What is the online coding Certification Preparation Course?